Wrong Turn 3: Left for Dead: Production

 Shooting took place in Sofia, Bulgaria.
 The only returning character was Three Finger; however he was played by a different actor, the third in as many films.

-Release

 Home media

 The film was released on DVD and Blu-ray on October 20, 2009.
 The film grossed $5.9 million in home sales.

 Reception

-Critical response

-Review aggregator website Rotten Tomatoes gives the film a 0% score based on five reviews.
+On review aggregation website Rotten Tomatoes the film has a 0% score based on reviews from five critics.
 Bloody Disgusting said, "If WT2 raised the bar, then WT3 lowers it right back down to where it was, and possibly a notch or two lower."

 Prequel

 A prequel titled Wrong Turn 4: Bloody Beginnings, was released in 2011.